 High school students

-High school students who want to study at DFLTI should:
+High school students who wish to study at DFLTI should have achieved:

-- Receive a grade equal or higher than 10/20 in two out the three working languages of DFLTI: English, French, German.
+- A grade equal to or higher than 10/20 in two of the foreign languages used as working languages for DFLTI: English, French and German.

-If you hold a degree from a Greek university or an equal degree from a Greek or a foreign institution (recognized by the Hellenic National Recognition and Information Center –DOATAP–) and are interested in studying at DFLTI, you are required to take the DFLTI Entrance examination.
+Applicants with a degree from a Greek university, or a foreign institution (recognized by the Hellenic National Recognition and Information Center –DOATAP–), or a diploma from a higher education institution will be required to sit the DFLTI Entrance examination.

 - Language exam: Dictation and translation of a text (350 words) from the applicant’s chosen two foreign languages into Greek without the use of dictionaries or other translation aids.

 - Language exam: Dictation and translation of a text (350 words) from Greek into the applicant’s chosen two foreign languages without the use of dictionaries or other translation aids.